 You have been hearing about PHP’s death for many years.
 But you don’t know who announced its death and why.
 You must have noticed people frequently talking about PHP dying, but you want to give less focus to such rumors.
 Because PHP is not disappearing anytime soon.

 PHP’s popularity is not hidden from you.
 Even its frameworks are all the rage to make dynamic pages and applications.
 But, are you wondering if PHP isn’t secure?
 PHP is as secure as it can be but malicious users can hack your website if you have not sanitized your PHP code.
-It’s finally time to disinfect your PHP code and learn about PHP security best practices.
+It’s finally time to disinfect your PHP code.

 Many remain confused about the relationship WordPress has with PHP.
 WordPress is a content management system that is written in PHP and paired with MYSQL or MariaDB database.
 Though they are somehow related to each other you can use WordPress without PHP knowledge.
 Similarly, you must not acquire PHP coding skills to, practice, run, or direct a WordPress website.
 We felt it was important to clarify this confusion if it somehow existed in your mind.